Abinav1406/radar-detection-system/README.md

 This project implements a **simple radar-style object detection system** using an Arduino Uno, an ultrasonic sensor, and a servo motor to scan the environment.

 The system continuously rotates the ultrasonic sensor across a defined angular range and measures the distance to nearby objects.
-When an object is detected within a predefined threshold distance, the system provides both **visual and auditory feedback** using LEDs and a buzzer.
+When an object is detected within a predefined threshold distance, the system provides both **visual and auditory feedback** using LEDs and a buzzer while delaying completion of rotation until the object is removed.

 This project demonstrates the integration of **sensor data acquisition, actuator control, and real-time feedback systems** in an embedded robotics platform.